 Walnut Canyon National Monument is one of the most beautiful places to explore in Northern Arizona.
-Located just 7 miles outside of Flagstaff, a day trip is easily incorporable into any vacation.
+Located just 7 miles outside of Flagstaff, a day trip is easily incorporable into any vacation plans.
 Historic artifacts have shown that Archaic people occupied the canyon thousands of years ago.
 The first permanent settlers, known as the Sinagua (from the Spanish name for the region meaning “mountains without water”), lived in the area from approximately 600 to 1400 AD.
-Although they left behind no written history, archaeologists have learned about their living situations through various means such as exploring the rimtop and canyon cliff dwelling sites, studying left behind objects such as tools and ornaments, and comparing the Sinagua and other Ancient peoples of the Southwest.
+Although they left behind no written history, archaeologists have learned about their living situations through various means such as exploring the rimtop and canyon cliff dwelling sites, studying left behind objects such as tools and ornaments, and comparing the Sinagua to other Ancient peoples of the Southwest.

 The canyon rim was used primary for farming, mainly drought resistant crops like corn and beans.
 More than 20 varieties of plants, used for food and/or medicine, still exist today.
-These include elderberry, yucca and wild grape.
+These include elderberry, yucca, and wild grape.
 Homes were usually built on cliffsides, which faced the south and east.
 This was done to take advantage of the sunlight.

 Walnut Canyon is a truly amazing sight.
 The 60+ million year old canyon is 20 feet long, 400 feet deep, and 1/4 mile wide.
 As you hike the trails, you will notice a diverse assortment of plant life including ponderosa pine, juniper woodland, upper Sonoran desert, mixed conifer forest, and riparian bottomlands.

 Hiking at the Canyon